MarSik/kx3data/README.md

 ## Runtime requirements

-- Java 8 with JavaFX 2 support
+- Java 8 with JavaFX support (at least 8u40 is necessary)

 ## Development hints